vives-project-xp/JoseRizal/README.md

 The José Rizal walk is an interactive application designed to educate users about the life and works of José Rizal, a national hero of the Philippines.
 It provides an engaging way to explore his contributions and legacy through a virtual experience.

 ## Project Description
-This project aims to create a virtual tour that highlights key moments in José Rizal's life.
-Users can navigate through various chapters of his story, interact with historical artifacts, and gain insights into his influence on Philippine history.
-The application is built with modern web technologies to ensure a seamless and immersive experience.
+This project aims to create a virtual tour that highlights key moments in José Rizal's life and the places that were significant to him.
+Users can navigate through the different cities and create a tour of the memorable places in his life.
+There will be a QR code for each location that that can be scanned to access more information about that specific place.
+The application also includes various articles and resources related to José Rizal's life, making it a comprehensive educational tool.
+The project is built using modern web technologies, ensuring a responsive and user-friendly experience.
+It is designed to be accessible to a wide audience, including students, educators, and history enthusiasts.

 ## Project Objectives
 - To promote awareness of José Rizal's life and works.